osu-crypto/libOTe/REV_CUCKOO_HASH_ANALYSIS.md

 cube count makes the answer sensitive to the exact number of points per partition and to correlations in their generation.

-The same public partition hash is reused across several sets in one batch.
-This reuse correlates failure events across those systems.
-A per-system `linearSecParam = 40` estimate is therefore not automatically a 40-bit bound for the entire batch; the batch-level accounting must include the number and dependence of the systems being solved.
+The earlier implementation reused each public partition hash across several sets in a batch.
+Setup now samples an independent evaluator seed for every (set, partition), and uses the exact-uniform serial permutation.
+A per-system `linearSecParam = 40` estimate is still not automatically a 40-bit bound for the entire batch.
+The union-bound accounting below remains valid without assuming independent failure events; product lists can share input noises.

 ## 8. Bounded RingLPN analyzer